Gods, graves and gourmet food

 The last “G” are the graves.
 Many of them were carved out of the stone in former times, but only few were made so artfully like the “King´s Tombs” near Paphos.
 Some of them look like houses with wells, colorful paintings and an atrium.
 Most likely they didn´t belong to kings but to rich noblemen.
 Unfortunately these tombs were robbed a long time ago.

 There is much more to tell about Cyprus but I don´t want to bore you with year dates.
 Who wants to read a bit more about this lovely island might read my two other blogs, or write a comment here or on my facebook site.
 I will definitely answer you.
-More pictures of this trip you´ll find on Instagram.
+More pictures of my trips you´ll find on Pinterest, TripAdvisor and Instagram